 Then again, with potentially unlimited domains hosted with iPage, you might want to try different things.

-Website Builder and Weebly provide the site building solutions for free to iPage clients.
-Both are decent site builder.
-My personal preference goes strongly toward Weebly, but I must admit that I am biased here simply because I know Weebly much better than Website Builder.
+Website Builder and Weebly provide site building solutions for free to iPage clients.
+Both are decent site builders.
+My personal preference leans strongly toward Weebly, but I must admit that I am biased here simply because I know Weebly much better than Website Builder.

 Anyhow, the point of the matter is that iPage puts in your hands powerful creative tools which can shape your online space brilliantly.
 No coding or technical skill is required.
 In fact, both site builders are easier to use than WordPress.